1000kit/docker-base/README.md

 ### Availability

-The `Dockerfile` is available in the `master` branch and is built in the Docker HUB as `1000kit/docker-base:latest`.
+The `Dockerfile` is available in the `master` branch and is built in the Docker HUB as `1000kit/base:latest`.

 ## Build Image

 Take a Dockerfile and build with the default arguments:

 ~~~~
-$ docker build -t 1000kit/docker-base .
+$ docker build -t 1000kit/base .
 ~~~~

+or simply use the `build.sh` script